 Not Completely Flat Output

-These earphones favor the higher mid-range frequencies, and this can make ears ring after extended gigging, unless we tone it down with an equalizer.
+These earphones favor the higher mid-range frequencies.
+So this punch can cause ear ringing after hours of gigging.
+To cut this effect, we we trim down these frequencies with an equalizer.

 We find the Sony MDR-V500DJ audio headphones to be decent for our listening and DJ purposes.
 So we would definitely purchase them again, and would rate them at 95 out of 100.